Impact of Urbanization on Biodiversity Hotspot: A Case of Bhubaneswar City

 Abstract

-Urbanization has also contributed to pollution and generation of waste heat leading to changes in the urban heat balance therefore influencing its microclimate.
-Urban regions confront heightened heat wave conditions due to Urban Heat Island (UHI) impact which is a result of anthropogenic effects on both surface and atmospheric temperature patterns relative to the natural environment.
-The investigation was carried out in a 20-kilometer radius around the city of Bhubaneswar.
-The goal of the project is to identify the built-up settlement area and potential causes that may be interfering with wildlife movement and activity in biodiversity hotspots, as well as to investigate the effects of urbanization on biodiversity in the 20 km buffer zone surrounding the city of Bhubaneswar.
-The remote sensing and GIS technique is used for the research purpose.
-Three sets of time series data of the year 2004, 2014 and 2024 have been used to study the status of the study area.
-The NDVI, NDBI, Landuse/Landcover (LU/LC) analysis showing the vegetation and built up are growing tremendously.
+Urbanization has contributed to pollution and generation of waste heat leading to changes in the urban heat balance thereby influencing its microclimate.
+Urban regions confront heightened heat wave conditions due to urban heat island (UHI) impact, which is a result of anthropogenic effects on both surface and atmospheric temperature patterns relative to the natural environment.
+The investigation was carried out in a 20-km radius around the city of Bhubaneswar.
+The goal of the project was to identify the built-up settlement area and potential causes that may be interfering with wildlife movement and activity in biodiversity hotspots, as well as to investigate the effects of urbanization on biodiversity in the 20 km buffer zone surrounding the city of Bhubaneswar.
+The remote sensing and geographic information system (GIS) technique is used for the research purpose.
+Three sets of time series data of the years 2004, 2014, and 2024 have been used to study the status of the study area.
+The normalized difference vegetation index (NDVI), normalized difference built-up index (NDBI), land use/land cover (LU/LC) analysis showing the vegetation and built up are growing tremendously.
 Urban expansion was a major driver of forest land loss in Bhubaneswar city region.
-The maximum NDVI value is increasing 0.42 to 0.57 during the period due to plantation program done by the forest department and also the maximum NDBI value increasing from 0.23 to 0.58.
-The biodiversity of the Chandaka and Bharatpur forest area is affecting due to the expansion of the built-up area though huge plantation programmer has done for sustain the natural resource and also the environment.
+The maximum NDVI value increased from 0.42 to 0.57 during the period due to plantation program done by the forest department and also the maximum NDBI value increased from 0.23 to 0.58.
+The biodiversity of the Chandaka and Bharatpur forest area is affected due to the expansion of the built-up area though huge plantation program has done for sustaining the natural resource and also the environment.
 Both the proportional cover and spatial pattern of developed land significantly affected forest fragmentation in the biodiversity areas.

-[This article belongs to Journal of Remote Sensing & GIS (jorsg)]
+[This article belongs to Journal of Remote Sensing & GIS ]

 How to cite this article:

 Dibya Jyoti Mohanty, Pravasini Behera, Jajnaseni Rout.
-Impact of Urbanization on Biodiversity Hotspot: A case study of Bhubaneswar City.
+Impact of Urbanization on Biodiversity Hotspot: A Case of Bhubaneswar City.
 Journal of Remote Sensing & GIS.
-2024; 15(03):-.
+2024; 15(03):20-28.

 How to cite this URL: